JustinJ1109/Music-Genre-Guesser/README.md

 # Music-Classifier

-This program attempts to guess the genre of a .wav file.
+This program attempts to guess the genre of a sound file.

 Given a song, the program will output the top 3 matches it guesses and their relative percentages of how strongly the program matches the genre.